boks1971/luna/simple_api_endpoint.md

 # TODO
 - endpoint handlers probably also want the request body, not currently being passed in
 - no way to construct a response object with binary data, that's a real shame
 - responses are constructed in memory.
 Maybe we don't want that.
-Mayve we want to provide a hook in a response object for reading data chunks at a time.
+Maybe we want to provide a hook in a response object for reading data chunks at a time.
 - custom response headers